shreyamaheshwari1/FaceAttendenceSystem/README.md

 A project based on face recognition based attendance system that provides real time update with firebase database.

  # Key features
 The Face Detection Attendance System application utilizes a webcam or scanner to capture and record the faces of students in a database.
-The system relies on the Firefall database and a face recognition library for its functioning.
+The system relies on the Firebase database and a face recognition library for its functioning.
 Here's an overview of the system:

 1. Enrollment: Students are required to enroll by providing their details and allowing the system to capture their face using a webcam or scanner.
 The captured face images are processed and stored in the Firefall database along with the associated student information.